nikolaipaukkonen/quick_dxf_converter/README.md

 ## gt file converter
 Newer version intended for .gt format files.
 Use through cli.

+Currently does not work with files with larger than 8 character input for code or point number.

 ## dependencies
 Requires [ezdxf and r12writer](https://github.com/mozman/ezdxf) to work.
 Installable through pip etc.